-To manually release the brakes (Cage the actuators);
+To manually release the brakes(Cage the actuators);

 1. Ensure that the fluid supply line is open to tank or atmosphere to permit the piston to displace the fluid from the actuator.
 2. If a release kit is being added to the actuators in the field(not factory installed) ensure that the release kit installation procedure is followed as stated in section 5.3.7.
 3. Screw in the manual release screw clockwise to open the brake shoes: - a.
 Ensure the release screw threads have been coated in a nickel based anti-seize as stated in Table 5. - b.
+Tighten the release screw on each actuator equal amounts.
+Do not screw more than one turn at a time before adjusting the other actuator release screw the same amount. - c.
 Use a torque wrench when tightening the release screw.
 Do not exceed the torque value specified in Table 6.
 If the brake is not fully released at this torque value, check: - i.
 The release screw threads are clean of debris and have a coating of anti-seize. - ii.
 The brake has had the airgap adjusted per section 5.3.2.